Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 44

 This problem was asked by Google.
+Count Inversions.

 We can determine how "out of order" an array A is by counting the number of inversions it has.
 Two elements A[i] and A[j] form an inversion if A[i] > A[j] but i < j.
 That is, a smaller element appears after a larger element.